angree/AmiSC/README.md

 # AmiSC 68K

+**Made with help of Claude Code, so if you don't like AI, skip this project**

 **An Amiga 68k port of the best space RTS strategy game.** The engine runs natively on AmigaOS 3.x — no PC emulation, no interpreter.
 Integer arithmetic
 only: the binary contains not one FPU instruction, because plenty of 68k